 The flow chart below shows all of the classes required for the English major.
 Please contact the department or schedule a meeting with a departmental advisor for specific questions.

 Declaring the Major

 Interested in declaring the English Major?
-Please take the English Major information session online (30 minutes) and fill out the advising form at the end.
-Then use WiseAdvising (www.wiseadvising.arizona.edu) to schedule an appointment with one of our departmental advisors.
-Note: The English Department is located in the College of Social and Behavioral Sciences.
+Fill out the English Major Declaration Form if you're ready to declare now.
+Have more questions first?
+Use WiseAdvising to schedule a meeting with one of our advisors (note that English is in the College of Social and Behavioral Sciences).